AbrehamGebremedhin/fuel-tracker/README.md

 You can paste **multiple `liters @ km` lines at once** to bulk-import your existing notes.

+You can also partial fills using the "partial:" when entering the refuel entry.

 Cars and history are scoped to your Telegram account, so several people can share the same bot without seeing each other's data.